-Painted by John D. Shaw/Copyright Valor Studio
+Artist: John D. Shaw/Copyright Valor Studio.

-The J22 was an emergency fighter conceived due to the dificulties of the neutral Sweden to buy war material in the middle of WW2.
-Classic structure of steel and plywood,very neat and tidy design and the use of an available engine: a unlicenced copy of the P&W Twin Wasp…they paid the licence later,quite honest these Swede.The J22 turned to be a very well liked fighter,with respetable -even remarkable- performance,but with the usual narrow undercarriage problems and not so good high altitude capacities.
+The J22 was an emergency fighter conceived due to the difficulties of the neutral Sweden to buy war material in the middle of WW2.
+Nothing fancy in its design: a classic structure of steel and plywood.
+Not much options in engine choices either.
+The only really available engine was an local unlicenced copy of the P&W Twin Wasp.
+By the way, they acquired and paid the licence later.
+Quite honest these Swedes.

 The J22 turned to be a very well-liked fighter,with respetable -even remarkable- performances.
 In the minus side the usual problems when such a narrow undercarriage problems was used and the its modest high altitude capacities.
 It remained in service until 1952…, not bad for a stopgap.

 1953, one of the Project FICON parasite fighter/attack/recon tests.
 Photo taken on the Convair GRB-36F mothership bomb bay, where the parasite fighter was installed.
 The “parasite” in question is the first named YF-96, later renamed XF-84F, and at this stage re-renamed YRF-84F – too many names, maybe.
 Basically a F-84E fuselage fitted with swept wings and tail surfaces.

 This heavily modified Bü 133 belonged to the great Rumanian fighter ace and acrobatic pilot Constantin M Cantacuzino or Principe Cantacuzeno (as he was known here in Spain).
 The tiny mainwheels were, reportedly, Fiat C.R.
 42 tailwheels….

 Photo taken during an exhibition at Hellín (Murcia).1956